-- a.
-Age and maturity - b.
-Academic skills and abilities - c.
-Previous record in public and private schools and - d.
+a.
+Age and maturity;

+- b.
+Academic skills and abilities standardized achievement test results; - c.
+Previous record in public and private schools which include state assessments and; - d.
 Evidence of work and achievement while in home education

-Final grade placement will be determined by the principal at the end of four weeks.
-(6A 1.09)
+Final grade placement will be determined by the principal at the end of four weeks (6A 1.09)

-5. Assigning Grades to Transferring Students
+Assigning Grades to Transferring Students